 Well, a lot.

 Because by knowing how fat loss and muscle growth takes place, you’re ready to learn how to set up the most effective training program, a program that will balance challenging resistance training with a calorie deficit.
-So, that you’re not just losing weight, but actually preserve or even build muscle while you’re effectively losing body fat.
+So, that you’re not just losing weight, but actually preserving or even building muscle while you’re effectively losing body fat.

 The Three Weight Training Pillars For Optimal Fat Loss

 I’ve come up with three lifting pillars that will ensure you’re getting the best results possible while cutting, without having to give up on living in the process.
 These three pillars are:

 - The main pillar